roketstorm/roketstorm/README.md

 - Awardee of regional competition «KRIT-2010» - «Game programming»
 - Winner of regional competition «KRIT-2008» - «New word in programming»
 - Multiple participation in "LudumDare" rapid game development contest
-- Experience working as TOEFL test center administrator for 2 years
-- Awardee of competition for students and graduates of Higher School of Economics in 2014 in section "Journalism - Media production in creative industries."